 Mastering the Market Cycles, by Howard Marks

 Is it a good time to invest?
 This is definitely a common question among investors.
 Everyone would like to know what the market will look like in the near future.
 However, as Warren Buffett used to say: the only value of stock forecasters is to make fortune-tellers look good.
-What an investor can opt for is to embrace the mindset of Haward Marks: (1) look for a clear understanding of where we are now in the market cycle, (2) develop an above the average understanding of future tendencies and (3) position our portfolio accordingly.
+What an investor can opt for is to embrace the mindset of Haward Marks: (1) look for a clear understanding of where we are now in the market cycle, (2) develop an above-the-average understanding of future tendencies and (3) position our portfolio accordingly.
 But who is Howard Marks?
 He is not one of those popular American investment gurus: he is the CEO and co-founder of Oaktree Capital Management, a company that focuses on a particular niche market: distressed debt and equity.
-In Howard Marks’ word, he helps companies with a good business but a bad balance sheet.
-In the last 40 years, his analysis (Memos) have been closely studied by clients and great investors like Warren Buffett.
+In Howard Marks’ words, he helps companies with good business but a bad balance sheet.
+In the last 40 years, his analysis (Memos) has been closely studied by clients and great investors like Warren Buffett.

 For Howard Marks, investing is a matter of preparing for the financial future.
 We assemble portfolios today that we hope will benefit from the events that unfold in the years ahead.
 One of his philosophy’s foundational elements is the conviction that we can’t know nor predict what the “macro future” looks like in terms of economies, markets, and geopolitics.
 We may never know where we are going, but we’d better have a good idea of where we are in the economic cycle.